Updated 2023

 - An air purifier or an air purifier that connects to Google Home or Alexa– Air quality is vitally important to good health, especially during the winter months or in any enclosed space.
 Here are two options with different features.

 - Theragun Mini– Dietary restrictions add additional stress to an already hectic world.
-This small version of the popular Theragun is at a more affordable price point and very effective and relieving muscle knots and tension.
+This small version of the popular Theragun is at a more affordable price point and is very effective and relieving muscle knots and tension.

 - Rolling foot massager– Many people on a gluten-free diet have additional aches and pains or other health conditions.
-This foot massager is my favorite and can help relief muscle pain and promote relaxation.
+This foot massager is my favorite and can help relieve muscle pain and promote relaxation.

 - Compression Socks– These compression socks can help provide more energy and stamina throughout the day.
 POTS, or Dysautonomia, is more common in people on a gluten-free diet or people with celiac disease.
 These socks can be a game-changer for them.
 We are also seeing more POTS after COVID , so this can help this population as well.